 The general responsibilities of faculty include teaching, scholarship, service, and support of the University Mission.
 The character of faculty work assignments may differ, however, among the various departments within a given college/school.
-The distribution of each faculty member's responsibilities regarding teaching, scholarship, and service is determined by Chair of the Department in consultation with the faculty member, subject to approval of the Dean.
+The distribution of each faculty member's responsibilities regarding teaching, scholarship, and service is determined by Chair of the Department (or Dean if no Chair) in consultation with the faculty member, subject to approval of the Dean.